Koldim2001/YOLO-Patch-Based-Inference/patched_yolo_infer/README.md

 - **show_confidences** (*bool*): If true and show_class=True, confidences near class are visualized.
 Default is False.
 - **axis_off** (*bool*): If true, axis is turned off in the final visualization.
 Default is True.
 - **show_classes_list** (*list*): If empty, visualize all classes.
 Otherwise, visualize only classes in the list.
+- **list_of_class_colors** (*list*) A list of tuples representing the colors for each class in BGR format.
+If provided, these colors will be used for displaying the classes instead of random colors.
 - **return_image_array** (*bool*): If True, the function returns the image (BGR np.array) instead of displaying it.
 Default is False.